scrabbletank/farhome-rules/rulesdoc.md

 Removes a level of exhaustion and refreshes a feat that requires a rest before it can be used again.

 ### Spell Scrolls
-Attempting to transfer a spell from one codex to another is a difficult process, and can often destroy the codex in the process.
-Instead, spells are written from memory onto scrolls.
-Writing scrolls requires a variety of rare and magical components and the act of copying a scroll into a codex destroys the scroll.
-Still, it is by far the easiest way wizards teach others spells.
-Spell scrolls are written in a magical language, allowing them to be understood by anyone regardless of the language of the writer.
+Transferring a spell from one codex to another is a challenging process that often results in the destruction of the codex.
+Instead, spells are transcribed from memory onto scrolls.
+Crafting scrolls demands a range of rare and magical components, and copying a scroll into a codex consumes the scroll in the process.
+Nevertheless, this remains the simplest method for wizards to teach spells to others.
+Spell scrolls are inscribed in Runic, a magical language, ensuring they can be understood by anyone, regardless of the writer's native tongue.

-Spell scrolls can be found for sale all over Farhome, with most towns and cities having wizards practicing their craft.
-While lower level spells are plentiful, finding higher level spell scrolls for sale may be difficult or downright impossible.
+Spell scrolls are widely available for purchase throughout Farhome, with most towns and cities hosting practicing wizards.
+While lower-level spells are abundant, acquiring higher-level spell scrolls can prove difficult or even impossible.

 | Spell Level | Cost     |
 | :---------: | :------- |